home-assistant/home-assistant.io/source/_posts/2023-12-13-year-of-the-voice-chapter-5.markdown

 - Stream on speech - only stream audio once speech is detected
 - Local wake word - only stream audio when a wake word is detected locally

 Audio clean up, such as automatic gain control and noise suppression, may be done in Home Assistant or on the satellite.
-A Raspberry Pi 3 has more than enough power to do local audio clean up and wake word detection.
+A [Raspberry Pi Zero 2 W][rpi-zero-2w] has more than enough power to do local audio clean up and wake word detection, allowing you to have many satellites without straining your Home Assistant server.
+Reuse your old Raspberry Pi's, and start your journey with smart home voice control!

 TODO: Tutorial link with ReSpeaker HAT